 5. Make space for a wine cellar (you know it makes sense)

-6. Look for Utility room ideas that make it part of your kitchen design
+6. Make yours part of your kitchen design

-Utility rooms can often be dark and windowless, which is why we love this glass walled design by Masterclass Kitchens.
-The decorative glass means it isn’t completely closed off from the kitchen and dining area, and allows natural light to flood the room.
-Plus, we think it looks great.
+Utility rooms can often be dark and windowless, which is why we love this glass walled design by Masterclass Kitchens (opens in new tab).
+The decorative glass makes it a seamless part of the kitchen design as it isn’t completely closed off from the cooking and dining area.
+Plus, it allows natural light to flood the room which is uplifting to say the least.

 7. Think ergonomics: design a washing machine cupboard